chrplr/PCBS/docs/software-installation.rst

        This upgrade the version of pygame (1.9) installed along expyriment to pygame (2.0), which is required by recent versions of macOS.
 (As of 2021-02-23.)

-Whetever your operating systems, you now need to test your installation:
+Whatever your operating systems, you now need to test your installation:

 1. To test ``pygame``, run the following command in a Terminal::